tensorflow/swift/docs/PythonInteroperability.md

 As described in the [design overview document](DesignOverview.md), Python API interoperability is an important requirement for this project.
 While Swift is designed to integrate with other programming languages (and their runtimes), the nature of dynamic languages does not require the deep integration needed to support static languages.
 Python in particular is [designed to be embedded](https://docs.python.org/3/extending/index.html) into other applications and has a [simple C interface API](https://oleb.net/blog/2017/12/importing-c-library-into-swift/).
 For the purposes of our work, we can provide a meta-embedding, which allows Swift programs to use Python APIs as though they are directly embedding Python itself.

 To accomplish this, the Swift script/program simply links the Python interpreter into its code.
-Our goal changes from “how do we work with Python APIs” into a question of “how do we make Python APIs feel natural, accessible, and easy to reach for from Swift code?”
-This isn’t a trivial problem - there are significant design differences between Swift and Python, including their approaches to error handling, the super-dynamic nature of Python, the differences in surface-level syntax between the two languages, and the desire to not “compromise” the things that Swift programmers have come to expect.
+Our goal changes from "how do we work with Python APIs" into a question of "how do we make Python APIs feel natural, accessible, and easy to reach for from Swift code?"
+This isn’t a trivial problem - there are significant design differences between Swift and Python, including their approaches to error handling, the super-dynamic nature of Python, the differences in surface-level syntax between the two languages, and the desire to not "compromise" the things that Swift programmers have come to expect.
 We also care about convenience and ergonomics and think it is unacceptable to require a wrapper generator like SWIG.

 The TL;DR on this whitepaper is we feel good about this direction and think that there are interesting aspects of this work: it is great that we are able to achieve good Python interoperability with a library written in Swift by composing Python-independent language features.
 This allows other communities to compose the same feature set to directly integrate with other dynamic languages which are important to other communities (e.g. Javascript, Ruby, etc).
 It is also great that this work is independent of the automatic differentiation and [Graph Program Extraction](GraphProgramExtraction.md) features of Swift for TensorFlow.